jehadsobohai/AI-Evaluation-Framework/README.md

 - Arabic Voice
 - AI Safety

-Additional domains are planned for future releases.
+The framework is designed to support additional evaluation domains in future releases.

 ---

 ## Benchmark Library

-The benchmark library contains reproducible evaluation benchmarks developed using the AI Evaluation Framework.
-Each benchmark follows a standardized structure to ensure consistency, transparency, and reproducibility.
+The benchmark library contains standardized, reproducible benchmarks developed using the AI Evaluation Framework.

+Each benchmark follows a consistent structure to ensure transparency, repeatability, and comparability across evaluations.

-New benchmarks should be created from the **benchmark-template** provided in the repository.
+New benchmarks should be created using the **benchmark-template** provided in the repository.

 ---